 We utilize the two-class method to report our earnings per share ("EPS").
 The two-class method is an earnings allocation formula that determines earnings per share for each class of common stock according to dividends declared and participation rights in undistributed earnings.
 Common Stock is entitled to cash dividends equal to at least 133.33% on a per share basis of the cash dividend paid on Class B Stock.
 In computing earnings per share, the Company has allocated dividends declared to Common and Class B shares based on amounts actually declared for each class of stock and 33.33% more of the undistributed earnings have been allocated to Common Stock than to the Class B shares on a per share basis.
 Common Stock is entitled to one vote per share and Class B Stock is entitled to ten votes per share.
 Common Stock have no conversion rights.
 Class B Stock is convertible on a share-by-share basis into Common Stock at any time and is subject to mandatory conversion under certain circumstances.
-Basic EPS is computed by dividing net earnings, reduced for any distributed and undistributed earnings allocated to unvested restricted shares, by the weighted-average number of shares outstanding during the period for each class of share.
-Diluted EPS, for each class of common stock, is computed by dividing net earnings by the weighted-average number of common shares and potential common shares outstanding during the period.
+Basic EPS is computed by dividing net earnings, reduced for each class of share.
+Diluted EPS, for each class of common stock, is computed by dividing net earnings allocated to common shares and potential common shares outstanding during the period.
 Dilution for common stock takes into consideration the effect of both unvested restricted shares and convertible Class B shares, if the effect is dilutive.
 Dilution for Class B takes into consideration the effect of unvested restricted shares, if the effect is dilutive.
 Below is a reconciliation of the calculation of basic and diluted EPS.